Lizzardis/Rasp-Pi-Hosts/README.md

 Furthermore, some of these lists use the old 127.0.0.1 loopback address.
 This has also been replaced with 0.0.0.0 - *a non-routable meta-address used to designate an invalid, unknown, or non applicable target* - as it is not only a lot quicker due to there being no wait time for a timeout resolution, but also it seems to be less resource intensive on older machines.

 Some lists don't even have the 127.0.0.1 loopback address or 0.0.0.0 meta-address.
 With this in mind, to keep things uniform, I have added 0.0.0.0 to the beginning of each domain via regular expression in Notepad++.
-Ctrl + F > Replace > Make sure *"Regular Expression"* is ticked > in the "Find What:" box, put: ^ > Then in the "Replace What:" box, put 0.0.0.0.
+Ctrl + F > Replace > Make sure *"Regular Expression"* is ticked > in the *"Find What:"* box, put: ^ > Then in the *"Replace What:"* box, put 0.0.0.0.

 With this in mind though, this host file is mainly just a copy of certain hosts which aren't regularly updated, but which could disappear due to neglect or deletion.
-I thought it best to have the list of domains for things such as "SmartTVAds", which I doubt is going to be regularly updated.
+I thought it best to have the list of domains for things such as *"SmartTVAds"*, which I doubt is going to be regularly updated.

 I'd love to make a script which would collate these host files together, then I could go in & manually edit them, but alas, I might need to do a little bit of research on exactly *how* to do that first.
 For now, manually doing it is the way forward.